melis-kesen/LibraryApplication/README.md

 docker-compose up --build

 Upon completion of the build, navigate to localhost:3000 in your web browser.
-As there are no products in the database initially, you won't see any data displayed.
+As there are no users and books in the database initially, you won't see any data displayed.

-Clicking the Generate button will open a dialog where you can input the product details:
+User, Book and UserBook tables are automatically populated upon completion of the build Clicking the add user or add book buttons will open a dialog where you can input the details:

-- Example:
-  - Product Name: Product 1
-  - Price: (Accepted as an integer value)
-  - SKU: SKU123 (Accepted as a unique value)
-  - Stock Level: 50

-Clicking the Submit button will save the product.
+Clicking the Ok button will save the user/book.

-For visual appeal, 12 default product images have been included within the project.

 ### Possible Errors ###

-If the Product table is not automatically populated upon completion of the build, follow these steps:

-1. Access the pgAdmin panel at localhost:5050.
-   - Email: admin@admin.com
-   - Password: pgadmin4

-2. Right-click on the Server and select Register > Server.
-   - General:
-     - Name: Test
-   - Connection:
-     - Host: db
-     - Port: 5432
-     - Database: postgres
-     - Password: postgres

 ```